Alcohol after a hair transplant (drinking after surgery)

 To give the new hair grafts the best chance of success and to improve the likelihood of a fast and trouble-free recovery, it’s best to avoid alcohol for 10 days after a hair transplant.
 If you choose to drink alcohol before this, we suggest that it’s restricted to very limited amounts.

-While alcohol isn’t recommended after a hair transplant, it’s important to stay hydrated.
+While alcohol consumption isn’t recommended after a hair transplant, it’s important to stay hydrated.
 Drinking plenty of water during the recovery period helps to promote healing in the transplanted area and encourages optimum growth of the hair grafts.
 Other non-alcoholic beverages such as tea, fruit juice and squash can also help you to maintain healthy levels of hydration following your surgery.

 The effects of alcohol after a hair transplant

-So, why is alcohol prohibited before and after a hair transplant?
-Consuming alcohol in the days surrounding a hair transplant, whether that’s red wine, whiskey or any other alcoholic beverage, can threaten the success of your treatment for several reasons:
+So, why is alcohol consumption prohibited before and after a hair transplant recovery period?
+Consuming alcohol in the days surrounding a hair transplant, whether that’s red wine, whiskey or any other alcoholic beverage, can threaten the success of your treatment for several reasons.
+Here are just some of the possible effects of alcohol after a hair transplant:

 - It thins the blood: drinking alcohol has been shown to thin the blood.
 If the blood is thin, patients are more likely to bleed during their surgery, which can make the procedure more difficult.
 What’s more, if the scalp continues to bleed excessively after surgery, the treated areas will form more scabs and it will take significantly longer for the signs of surgery to resolve.
 This can result in a more prolonged recovery process.